end2endzone/end2endzone-hugo/content/blog/2015-03-29-exttools-a-windows-shell-extension-to-help-you-with-common-windows-file-explorer-tasks.md

 extDelete screenshot (fast delete mode)

 This is the main feature of extDelete.
 This mode allow a user to retrieve the deleted space as soon as possible.
-A nice GUI shows the amount of files and the retrieved size from deleted files &quot;so far&quot;.
+A nice GUI shows the amount of files and the retrieved size from deleted files "so far".

-It is designed to be the opposite behavior of the default Windows delete process which has to &quot;discover&quot; all the files in the target folder to show the total space to be deleted and an accurate &quot;remaining time&quot;.
+It is designed to be the opposite behavior of the default Windows delete process which has to "discover" all the files in the target folder to show the total space to be deleted and an accurate "remaining time".
 The discovering process can take forever when dealing with folders that has many files.

 This mode is convenient when your are copying a huge amount of files from a remote drive to a local drive and finding out that you may not have enough space left.